• Skip to main content

 • I’ve deliberately omitted garlic from this recipe as I didn’t want it to detract away from the rich wine flavour, but feel free to add in a few chopped cloves after you’ve browned the meat.

-• Substitute 12 whole pearl onions for the brown onions ( I would have used them in this recipe but there were none to be found in Shetland when I was making this recipe!)
+• Substitute 12 whole pearl onions for the brown onions. ( I would have used them in this recipe, but none were available in Shetland when I was making it!)

 Lamb Bourguignon Recipe photo